 In the past, most people planned long distance moves using the tools they had at the time.
 They relied on the phone book, advice from friends, and the local companies they already knew.
 Without online reviews or quick ways to compare services, it was common to make choices based on limited information, which sometimes led to stress or avoidable mistakes.

-You just learned about common long distance moving mistakes, and how the right moving company can help you avoid them.
-Now, you’re probably wondering about how to choose a long distance moving company that fits your needs.
-Get an honest look at your options in our guide about how to choose a long distance mover
+As a next step, youβre probably wondering about how to choose a long distance moving company that fits your needs.
+Get an honest look at your options in our guide about how to choose a long distance mover.